WasiimSheb/Intro2compsciAriel/README.md

 # CSAriel
-This repository is made for the homeworks in AU.
+This repository is made for my homeworks in AU.